FatehAK/JS-Typecheckers/README.md

 # JS-Typecheckers
-A demo on type checking on JS using JSDoc, TypeScript and Flow
+A demo on JavaScript type checking using JSDoc, TypeScript and Flow.